FrontendwithAyush/Instagram-Viewer_Frontend/README.md

 # 📸 Instagram Profile Viewer

-An anonymous Instagram profile viewer built using **React** for the frontend and **Puppeteer** (or Playwright, customizable) with **Express.js** for the backend.
+An anonymous Instagram profile viewer built using **React** for the frontend and **Puppeteer** , **Node.jd** with **Express.js** for the backend.
 This project scrapes publicly available data such as profile picture, bio, and latest posts from Instagram without logging in.

 ---